Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: System Design

-\PHM{Resource isolation.} With GPU pooling, \SysName provides container-level isolation for CPU and memory resources\footnote{\SysName makes no assumption on sandboxes and can also support microVMs\cite{agache_firecracker_2020}.}, similar to existing serverless platforms~\cite{ali_fc,tian2022Owl,pheromone}.
-For GPUs, \SysName performs software-based isolation at its GPU server, which ensures GPU compute resources, e.g., streaming multiprocessors, are exclusively allocated to function instances at a request granularity.
-It also isolates GPU memory by prohibiting functions from accessing memory regions of others, which can be easily achieved by GPU memory management (\S\ref{sec:system_memory}).
+\SysName provides container-level isolation for CPU and memory resources\footnote{\SysName makes no assumption on function sandboxes and can also support microVMs\cite{agache_firecracker_2020,ustiugov_benchmarking_2021}.}, similar to existing serverless platforms~\cite{ali_fc,tian2022Owl,pheromone}.
+For GPUs, \SysName executes only one function on a GPU at a time and isolates GPU memory regions across functions.
+This is achieved through \SysName's GPU server, which has full control over CUDA API execution and GPU memory access.

+\SysName offers two isolation modes for GPU runtime: 1) runtime sharing, which runs a single runtime on a GPU for multiple models, for instance, in a more trusted environment, and 2) runtime isolation, which maintains a dedicated runtime for each model and suits better for a more untrusted environment.
+By default, \SysName employs runtime sharing to improve resource efficiency.
+When stricter isolation is necessary, \SysName can switch to runtime isolation mode.
+Indeed, in our pilot deployment (\S\ref{sec:pilot}), \SysName runs in the runtime isolation mode.
+The overhead incurred by runtime isolation is generally acceptable, e.g., hundreds of milliseconds to 1.5 seconds as shown in Table~\ref{tab:runtime_isolation}, which is still over one order of magnitude latency improvement compared with cold starts.